 What is fidya?

-To make up for missing fasts Ramadan is a commandment from Allah.
+To make up for missing a Ramadan fast is a commandment from Allah.

-Note: Fidya is primarily for those who are suffering from long term illness or unable to fast due to old age, and are not able to make up the fasts after Ramadan.
+Note: fidya is only for those who are suffering from long term illness or unable to fast due to old age, and they are not able to make up the fasts after Ramadan.

-$5 fidya for each missed fast.
-This should provide 1 person with 2 meals or 2 people with 1 meal.
-However, if someone misses all the fasts of Ramadan, they would need to pay $150.
+For each missed fast you must pay $5.
+This provides 1 person with 1 meal.
+If someoneis unable to fast all of Ramadan, they would need to pay $150.

 What is the difference between fidya and kaffarah?